RobbingSpree/HLMSH-Novel/character details/Side characters.md

 ## Gavin "Gross" Mitchels
 a police officer that is friends with Frank and has been smoozing with management aiming for a promotion.

+## Missie "Missile" Love
+A friend of Debug works in a cafe and does contract work as a red hat hacker for a security firm She has a massive crush on Debug, but is way to shy to do anything about it Trans mtf and has had bottom surgery, can drop into a very deep voice as a party trick Got her nickname from looking like she was moments away from glomping people but was always too shy and too afraid of how she would be perceived to do so